zaaack/immuter/README.md

 This function will bind immuter functions to React Component instance, you can get, set, delete or update component state directly with instance method `get`, `set`, `delete` or `update`.

-* ns: whether using namespace, defaults is false, means immuter functions would mount on component instance, you can call `this.get('title.en')`, `this.set('title.en', 'Some title')`, etc. in your component.
+* ns: Whether using namespace, defaults is false, means immuter functions would mount on component instance, you can call `this.get('title.en')`, `this.set('title.en', 'Some title')`, etc. in your component.
 Or using an special object to mount, e.g ns='immter', so you should call like this: `this.get('title.en')`, `this.set('title.en', 'Some title')`
 * includes: An array of include methods, defaults is all.
 * excludes: An array of exclude methods, defaults is ['bindObj', 'bindComp'].